Decide what every saved video is for.

 You save videos because they look useful, then forget why.

-You want transcripts and exports for ideas worth keeping.
+You want deep summaries and transcripts for ideas worth keeping.

 You would rather decide than collect forever.